Skip to main content

 D. Velusamy v.
 D. Patchaiammal (2010)

-Recognized that live-in partners could claim maintenance if the relationship mimics marriage.
+This judgment recognized the right of live-in partners to claim maintenance if the relationship mimics a traditional marriage.

 Indra Sarma v.
 V.K.V.
 Sarma (2013)